 4 Week TESOL Course in Hong Kong

-English for Asia, the largest provider for Trinity CertTESOL - teacher training course, is a 130 hour course which is entirely class-room based and involves attending classes at the institute in Hong Kong over a duration of 4 weeks.
-It covers an in-depth syllabus and focuses on lesson planning and essential practical teaching skills for those who are new to the profession, and inspire those who already have some experience.
+The Trinity CertTESOL teacher training course in Hong Kong is a 130 hour course which is entirely class-room based.
+It involves attending classes at the institute in Hong Kong over a duration of 4 weeks.
+It covers an in-depth syllabus focusing on lesson planning and essential practical teaching skills, catering for those who are new to the profession, and inspire those who already have some experience.

 The Trinity CertTESOL is one of only two TEFL qualifications that is listed by the British Council as an acceptable introductory teaching qualification that meets their standards and requirements.